 For starters, what I enjoyed most about this novel was the human-dragon relationship.
-It’s quite common to depict dragons as villainous or vile creatures, so it’s nice to see this reversed where dragons become the heroes.
-Saphira is, without a doubt, a powerful being and not to be trifled with, but she’s also patient and tries to impart wisdom to young Eragon.
-Eragon is also a likable protagonist and his relationship with Saphira feels realistic and consumes the best parts of the novel for me.
-To be honest, it was this dynamic that kept this book from being just okay, hence my three-star rating as opposed to two stars.
+It’s quite common to depict dragons as villain creatures, so it’s nice to see this reversed where dragons become the heroes of a piece.
+Saphira is, without a doubt, a powerful being and not to be trifled with, but she’s also patient and tries to impart wisdom to Eragon.
+Eragon is also a likable protagonist and his relationship with Saphira is admirable and consumes the best parts of the novel for me.
+To be honest, it was this dynamic that kept this book from being just “okay,” hence my three-star rating as opposed to two stars.

 I say all of this because, for me, Eragon suffers the same fate.
 It’s no secret that its characters, themes, and plot were inspired by (and perhaps derived from) Beowulf (one character is even named Hrothgar); the works of J.R.R.
 Tolkien (try saying Eragon and not think of Aragorn – that’s happened many times to me while penning this review!); and even Star Wars.
 Again, all writers are inspired by other writers and it’s okay to pay an homage.
 But you can’t allow your work to entirely be an homage (without openly calling it that).

 Does that mean Eragon is a rip off?
 No, I wouldn’t go that far; but many times it reads like a young writer’s tribute to his favorite writers and stories.
-Again, there isn’t anything inherently wrong with that, but you have to be graceful about it.
-In her Harry Potter series, J. K. Rowling, for example, pays homage to other writers such as Austen, Lewis, and Dickens, but readers aren’t hit over the head with these references.
+Again, there isn’t anything inherently wrong with that, but you have to be graceful.
+Rowling, for example, pays homage to other writers, from Austen to Lewis to Dickens, but readers aren’t hit over the head with these references.
 They’re executed subtly and they’re not on every page.
-In contrast, Eragon is not subtle and therein lies its greatest flaw and mental stumbling block for older, more seasoned fantasy fans.
-When compared to other fantasy works, this novel pales in comparison but it is by no means poor.
+In contrast, Eragon is not so subtle and therein lies its greatest flaw and mental stumbling block for older, more seasoned fantasy fans – when compared to other fantasy works, this novel pales in comparison but it is by no means poor.
 It’s simply a generic, standard fantasy quest story that works but struggles to stand apart from the crowd of similar novels.